Zinzan1/flutter-clock/README.md

 A submission for Google's Flutter Clock contest

-Code written by: Zinzan Zhao, with templates provided by Google.
-Fonts provided by: Google.
+Code written by: Zinzan Zhao, with templates provided by Google. \n Fonts provided by: Google. \n
 Icons sourced from: https://material.io/resources/icons/?style=twotone